Dwl2021/doc/docs/common-issue/index.md

 You can run `python data/process_stuck.py ${task_name} ${task_config} ${seed_id}` to skip the specific seed and rerun the data collection script.
 You can identify the `${seed_id}` from the terminal output.
 For example, if you get stuck at `saving: episode = 478  index = 105`, then `478` is the `${seed_id}`.
 This will replace the affected seed (in `data/${task_name}/${task_config}/seed.txt`) and trajectory data (in `data/${task_name}/${task_config}/_traj_data/`) with the last seed and episode data. **IMPORTANT:** this may result in insufficient episode data, so please modify the `episode_num` parameter in the task config to collect more seeds and ensure the final dataset has enough episodes.

+According to the feedback, you can try to remove the “pencil” object (`assets/objects/objaverse/pencil` folder).
+This is said to resolve most issues, though the reason remains unclear.
+We have updated the object dataset on the Huggingface also.

 ## 50 Series GPU

 See [issue](https://github.com/RoboTwin-Platform/RoboTwin/issues/52).